plumvillage/newsletter/src/en/articles/br-phap-hai--don-t-cover-over-your-monastic-life-with-bells-and-incense.md

 When I first arrived in 1996 I was touched by the joy and enthusiasm that everybody had, even with the very simple conditions at the time.
 For example, when travelling from Upper Hamlet to New Hamlet, we did not have enough transport, so many of us would sit on the floor in the back of the shopping van, on blankets.

-{% image "article/br-phap-hai/scan00012.jpg", "has-label" %}
-<p class="image-label">Br.
-Phap Hai ordaining as a novice.</p>
+{% image "article/br-phap-hai/scan00012.jpg", "", "Br.
+Phap Hai ordaining as a novice" %}

 When I ordained as a novice, the community was small – around 15 brothers – and the majority of us were of a similar age, so we had a lot of energy.
 I remember when we planted the trees and dug out the lotus pond in the middle of Upper Hamlet, Br.
 Phap Ung and Br.
 Phap Hien (Michael C.) ran jumping into the pond in their short robes, playing in the mud.
 There were many simple joys like that.
 Many trees that now provide shade around Upper Hamlet were planted as small saplings by the brothers on their ordination anniversaries.
 Going through everything together in such a small sangha fostered a sense of closeness.